Elements code tutorial

 Verification details of the credentials needed to make these calls is also stored in the config file.
 This is how elements-cli and elementsd were able to communicate in the previous tutorial code, they both shared the same config file and therefore the client could satisfy the authentication checks of the daemon.

-Take a look in the elements.conf file in $HOME/elementsdir1 and notice the following:
+Take a look in the elements.conf file in $HOME/elementsdir1 that we created during the tutorial and notice the rpc related settings.

-We can use the same authentication details and port number to send requests to the Elements daemon ourselves by using a programming language to make the RPC calls and process the returned results instead of the terminal.
-We’ll use Python for our first example, but any language that can make and receive http requests could be used.
+We can use the same authentication details and port number to send requests to the Elements daemon ourselves by using a programming language to make the RPC calls and process the returned results.